nasa/harmony-opendap-subsetter/README.md

 ./bin/run-test
 ```

-Coverage reports are being generate for each build in Bamboo, and saved as
+Coverage reports are generated for each execution of the CI/CD pipeline in
-artefacts.
+GitHub and saved as artefacts.

 ### Versioning